Tristram's starling: Physiology

-Although starlings are a tropical family by origin, Tristram’s starling is well adapted to living in a desert environment: it loses relatively little water to evaporation and produces less heat than expected for its base metabolic rate.
-Its dark plumage may help it survive in the desert winter, when temperatures are low but the sun’s radiation is strong.
+Although starlings are a tropical family by origin, Tristram's starling is well adapted to living in a desert environment: it loses relatively little water to evaporation and produces less heat than expected for its base metabolic rate.
+Its dark plumage may help it survive in the desert winter, when temperatures are low but the Sun's radiation is strong.

-Ecology and Behavior
+Ecology and behavior

 Diet

 Tristram's starlings are omnivorous, feeding on fruit and invertebrates (mainly insects such as beetles, flies, butterflies, and bees; but also small snails).
 They have also been observed grooming Nubian ibex and domestic livestock for parasites.
 Although they do not migrate for the most part, they fly relatively long distances compared to other resident birds, which likely makes them important seed dispersers for fleshy-fruited desert plants.
 In addition, they often forage for scraps in human settlements.

 Breeding

-Tristram’s starlings breed during the spring and early summer.
+Tristram's starlings breed during the spring and early summer.
 They nest in existing cavities in rocky cliffs and also in urban buildings.
 Pairs are monogamous.
 The male courts the female by bringing her insects and twigs.
 They lay 2-4 eggs, which are blue with brown spots.
 Females incubate alone, but both parents feed the chicks.
 The young leave the nest about a month after hatching.
 Some pairs raise a second brood in later in the season, using the same nest.

-Social Behaviour
+Social behaviour

-Tristram’s starling is a gregarious and noisy bird, with a call that resembles a wolf whistle.
-Outside the breeding season the starlings live in groups of between ten to a few hundred individuals.
+Tristram's starling is a gregarious and noisy bird, with a call that resembles a wolf whistle.
+Outside the breeding season the starlings live in groups of between ten and a few hundred individuals.
 However, pairs remain together throughout the year, even when they join a larger group.